- 1. Introduction

 For more information about where we obtain Personal Data from, please see here.

 We use your Personal Data to assess your suitability for confidential executive search assignments on behalf of our clients or prospective clients only.
 We will not collect Personal Data from you that we do not need in order to provide and oversee this service.

 We may also monitor IP addresses for security purposes, trend analysis, site administration, user movement tracking and broad demographic information gathering for aggregate use.
 For more information about IP monitoring and website cookies see section 10.

 We may share your details internally to other members of staff working on the same or similar projects, so we can better assist our candidates and clients.

 We may disclose your personal information to third parties if the information is required for business operations.
 The third parties that your information may be sent to include our clients and any third-party profiling companies as requested by our clients in the advanced stages of a search.
 We will always seek to inform you before your information is shared with a third-party and where possible we will inform you of the name and location of the company we are sharing your Personal Data with.
 If the client we are working with has requested to remain confidential, we will be unable to share the name due to contractual agreements, however we will always provide the maximum amount of information possible before sharing any of your Personal Data.

-We have a duty to disclose or share your Personal Data in order to comply with any legal obligation, or to enforce or apply our terms and conditions or any other agreements; or to protect the rights, property, or safety of Cripps Sears & Partners, our customers or others.
+We have a duty to disclose or share your Personal Data in order to comply with any legal obligation, or to enforce or apply our terms and conditions or any other agreements; or to protect the rights, property, or safety of Action for Burns & Children, our customers or others.